Pwnzer0tt1/digger/README.md

 ## Usage

-### Starting Shovel
+### Starting Digger

-Shovel provides a convenient `./start.py` script to manage containers and configuration.
+Digger provides a convenient `./start.py` script to manage containers and configuration.
 The script supports multiple commands with a user-friendly interface.

 If you run `./start.py` without arguments, it will enter interactive mode where you can select actions and configure parameters through guided prompts.